pilotmoon/PopClip-Extensions/README.md

 #### TypeScript

 When looking at the extensions in this repo I have made, you will see `.ts` files.
 These are [TypeScript](https://www.typescriptlang.org/) source code, which compiles down to JavaScript.
 I prefer to use TS than raw JS as it helps me to write correct code, aided by the TypeScript definitions file [popclip.d.ts](/popclip.d.ts).
-The TypeScript configuration is in [tsconfig.yaml](/tsconfig.yaml).
+The TypeScript configuration I use is in [tsconfig.json](/tsconfig.json).

 #### JavaScript reference